Through The Looking Glass: The Claddagh Community and Their Traditions In Galway.

 Today, the Claddagh is mainly known for the ring design seen in jewellery; many people recognize it simply as a ring.
 Many are familiar with the Claddagh settlement in Galway, Ireland's oldest fishing hamlet, which has existed for more than 300 years.

 “Cladach” is Irish for “shore,” and that's where the name Claddagh comes from.
 The hamlet sat on the edge of the Corrib River and Galway Bay.
 Records show that the Claddagh community was settled in the town and lived there with vigor until the council took over their dwellings and contemporary residences in 1930.
 While the establishment has not remained entirely consistent with the themes of Claddagh and its rituals, it is nevertheless a sentimental spot for its visitors.

 As it was a community based on fishing, men worked in the fishing industry, while women were stay-at-home moms.
 It was easy for fishermen in Galway to get the capital they needed since their only real competition for fishing in Galway Bay was them.
-This means they could earn a good income selling their catch to the Galway market.
+This means they could earn a good income by selling their catch to the Galway market.
 With 800 fishermen in the 19th century with 80 boats, the population of fishermen in the world was considerable.

 Claddagh Symbol TODAY

-The legend says that the ring's beginnings started when Richard Joyce, a jeweler, gave it to his lover.
+The legend says the ring's beginnings started when Richard Joyce, a jeweler, gave it to his lover.
 It is said that in the 16th and 17th centuries, the Spanish Armada left the ring behind.

 A Claddagh ring has a symbol that depicts two hands clutching a heart, symbolizing love, friendship, and loyalty.